amygori/kb/w7--frontend/README.md

 * How to make reusable components
 * Use PropTypes to document and test properties
-* React Storybook for building reusable components
+* (optional) React Storybook for building reusable components
 * Example: build validating form fields
 * Homework: Watch [The Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react)